bmeurant/technical-docs/software-architecture/security/jwt.md

 **Types of Claims:**
 *   **Registered Claims**: A standard set of predefined claims, such as `iss` (issuer), `exp` (expiration time), `sub` (subject/user ID), and `iat` (issued at).
 These are recommended but not mandatory.
 *   **Public Claims**: Custom claims defined by the application.
-To avoid collisions, they should be defined in the IANA JSON Web Token Registry or as a URI.
+To avoid collisions, they should be defined in the [IANA JSON Web Token Registry](https://www.iana.org/assignments/jwt/jwt.xhtml#claims) or as a URI.
 *   **Private Claims**: Custom claims created to share information between parties that agree on their meaning (e.g., an internal user ID).

 **Example Payload (JSON):**

+This example payload contains a mix of registered and private claims.

 ```json
 {
   "sub": "1234567890",